codeholic24/Contribute_unix_shell_script/README.md

 # Contribute_unix_shell_script
-This repository is designed for Developer who wan to contribute Unix shell script.
+This repository is designed for Developer's who wan to contribute Unix shell script.

 You may come accross lot's of task which took a time for you to come up with the solution.